prajwalDU/Hotel-Booking-analysis/README.md

-And We also draw a heat map to find which variables are correlated more
+And We also we draw a heat map to find which variables are correlated more.

 ![Screenshot (70)](https://user-images.githubusercontent.com/67784512/211192963-a785f2b1-f8dc-47b9-b9bc-ea9faabcc33a.png)

-Conclusion
+*Conclusion*

 * Top Hotel - City Hotel.
 Top meal - Bread and Breakfast.
 Top Agent - Agent No. 9.
 Top room type - A
 * One out of every three bookings are cancelled.